code-kern-ai/refinery/README.md

 - JSON-based data model for up- and downloads
 - Overview of project metrics like label distributions and confusion matrix
 - Data accessible and extendable via our [Python SDK](https://github.com/code-kern-ai/refinery-python)
+- Attribute modifications to extend your attributes (e.g. with sentence complexity metrics) in-place

 ### Team workspaces in the [managed version](https://www.kern.ai/pricing/options)
-- Allow multiple users to label your data
+- Allow multiple users to label your data with role-based access and minimized labeling views
+- Integrate crowd labeling workflows
 - Automated calculation of inter-annotator agreements

 ## ☕ Installation